 Trespassers?
 How to Protect Your Farm Against Unwelcome Strangers

-Keep in mind, however, that not every unknown person found on your farm will necessarily be a "trespasser."
-The key is whether the person has permission or a right to come onto your farm.
-In addition, even if you haven't given express permission, a stranger may have implied permission (for example, a delivery truck driver) or might have simply wandered onto your farm by mistake (for example, a lost or inexperienced hunter).
-In these instances, the intruder may be unwelcome, but would not necessarily qualify as a "trespasser."
+Although they might fit your definition of an unwelcomed person, under the law, not every unknown person found on your farm will necessarily be a "trespasser."
+In order to determine whether you are dealing with a trespasser, you need to determine whether the person has permission or an inherent right to come onto your property.
+Sometimes, even if you haven't given express permission, a stranger may have implied permission (for example, a delivery truck driver) or might have simply wandered onto your farm by mistake (for example, a lost or inexperienced hunter).
+In these instances, the intruder may be unwelcome by you, but would not necessarily qualify as a "trespasser" in the eyes of the law.

 Types of Trespass

-• After having been notified not to enter or remain on the property by the owner, a person in charge of the property, a lawful occupant, or another authorized person; or,
+1. The premises of another after the person has been notified not to enter or remain on the property by the owner, a person in charge of the property, a lawful occupant, or another authorized person.

 Posting of Property